 - Flexibility in release cycles: partners are no longer tied to only releasing updates to their add-on software whenever new versions of XenServer are released.
 Instead, partners are free to release as often as they choose.
 The only constraint is the need to test packs on the newest version of XenServer when it is released. - Integration with Server Status Reports: supplemental pack metadata can include lists of files (or commands to be run) that should be collected when a Server Status Report is collected using XenCenter.
-Pack authors can choose to create new categories, or add to existing ones, to provide more user-friendly bug reporting. - Ensure homogeneity across resource pools: the metadata of a supplemental pack can state that it be installed on all XenServer hosts in a resource pool.
-This helps partners prevent inconsistencies in the user experience across a pool. - Include formal dependency information: pack metadata can detail installation requirements such as which versions of XenServer the pack can be installed upon. - Inclusion in XenCenter check for updates: it is expected that XenCenter will soon have the facility to check for updates for any supplemental packs that are installed on XenServer hosts.
-This will aid partners in providing security and functionality updates to their customers. - Inclusion in the Citrix Ready catalogue: partners whose supplemental packs meet certain certification criteria will be allowed to list their packs in the Citrix Ready online catalogue, thus increasing their visibility in the marketplace.
+Pack authors can choose to create new categories, or add to existing ones, to provide more user-friendly bug reporting. - Guarantee of integrity: supplemental packs are signed by the creator, allowing users to be certain of their origin. - Include formal dependency information: pack metadata can detail installation requirements such as which versions of XenServer the pack can be installed upon. - Inclusion in the Citrix Ready catalogue: partners whose supplemental packs meet certain certification criteria will be allowed to list their packs in the Citrix Ready online catalogue, thus increasing their visibility in the marketplace.
 Note that partners must become members of the program before their packs can be listed: the entry level category of membership is fee-free.